What Is It like To Live And Work In Tallinn As A Software Engineer?

 Share a few words about public transport in Estonia.
 Is it essential to have a car?

 Public transport in Tallinn is accessible and free for citizens, so I don't feel the necessity to have a car.
 Generally, everything is so close here, that you might just walk :).
 At the same time, Estonia is rich in natural attractions, and the best way to get to some National Park or a lake is by car.
-I’d like to be able to drive outside of Tallinn but it is definitely not essential to use a car every day.
+I’d like to be able to drive outside of Tallinn, but it is definitely not essential to use a car every day.

 In your opinion, what makes Estonia an attractive place for software developers?

 Estonia for software engineers, is like Milan for fashion designers.
 It offers lots of career opportunities for tech professionals, there are many IT conferences, hackathons, and meetups happening, in other words, a lot of fun.
+I would say living in Tallinn is a very smart choice for techies.

 What is the average software developer salary in Estonia?

-Depending on the experience and location, a software developer in Estonia has approximately 2-4k euro monthly.
-To compare, the average salary in Estonia is around 1,300 euros gross per month.
+Depending on experience and location, a software developer in Estonia earns approximately €2–4k monthly.
+The average salary in Estonia is around €1,300-1,400 net per month.

 How has relocation affected you (your life, your career)?
 Is it worth moving to Estonia?